AdaCore/spark2014/lrm/source/subprograms.rst

 .. todo:: We may make an extra mode_selector available ``Proof`` which
      indicates that the listed variables are only used for proof and not in the code.

-.. todo:: Do we want to consider conditional_modes which have (if
-     condition then moded_item_list {elsif condition then
-     moded_item_list} [else moded_item_list]) ?
-It might well be
-     useful and would be consistent with an extended syntax for dependency relations where I believe it will be useful.

 .. centered:: **Legality Rules**